De1eF/my-cinema-app/README.md

-﻿# cinema-app
+﻿# Cinema-App
-Back end core for cinema aplications, provides endpoints to authenticat and authorize users and handle database <br>
+Back end core for cinema aplications.
+Provides endpoints that may be accessed from front end to authenticat and authorize users and handle database via spring web controllers. <br>
 <h2 tabindex="-1">﻿🛠️Functionality🛠️</h2>
  <ul dir="auto">
   <li>User registration and authentication</li>